ViktoriiaBautina/bug-challenge/bug_challenge.md

 **Date** : 13/10/2023

-**ID: 02 Summary** : There is no validation error/message when the Length of the First and Last Name is more than 50 symbols
+<br> <br> **ID: 02 Summary** : There is no validation error/message when the Length of the First and Last Name is more than 50 symbols

 **Pre-conditions:**